SupertrampKristin/docs/content/get-started/quickstart/set-up-git.md

 You can create a copy of a repository by forking it and propose the changes that you want to see without affecting the upstream repository.
 For more information see "[Fork a repository](/articles/fork-a-repo)."

 Each repository in {% data variables.product.product_name %} is owned by a person or an organization.
-You can interact with the people, repositories, and organizations by connecting and following them on {% data variables.product.product_name %}.
+You can interact with the people, repositories, and organizations em on {% data variables.product.product_name %}.
 For more information see "[Be social](/articles/be-social)."

 {% data reusables.support.connect-in-the-forum-bootcamp %}